Kidneys: The Facts

 Why you shouldn’t ignore your kidneys

 Most of the time, kidneys work normally without any issues but sometimes they can be damaged or stop working so well.
 This is known as chronic kidney disease.
-CKD is a serious condition that affects over three million people in the UK and up to a million of these people may be undiagnosed.
-Find out how you can improve your kidney health
+CKD is a condition that affects 1 in 10 people in Great Britain.
+Find out how you can improve your kidney health.

 Early diagnosis and treatment, as well as changes to your diet and lifestyle, are vital and can often help slow down or prevent any further damage.
-However, if CKD goes undetected or is not managed well, it can progress to kidney failure, which is fatal without treatment.
-Patients with kidney failure will need regular dialysis or a kidney transplant.
+However, if kidney disease goes undetected or is not managed well, it can progress to kidney failure, which is fatal without treatment.
+Patients with kidney failure need regular dialysis or a kidney transplant.
+There is no cure.

 Some other types of kidney disease, including inherited conditions, are not preventable but can be managed.